 Accessory Use.
-A use customarily incidental to, related and clearly subordinate to a primary use on the same parcel, which does not alter the primary use nor serve property other than the parcel where the primary use is located.
+A use that is customarily incidental related and clearly subordinate to a primary use on the same parcel and which does not alter the primary use, nor serve property other than the parcel where the primary use is located.